near/nearcore/docs/architecture/how/epoch.md

 ### Where do we store epoch info?

-We use a couple columns in the database to store epoch information:
+We use a couple of columns in the database to store epoch information:

 * **ColEpochInfo = 11** - is storing the mapping from EpochId to EpochInfo
   structure that contains all the details.